ispirazione: james mongrain in the george r. stroemple collection

 Stroemple and Mongrain share a common passion for Venetian techniques which resulted in a dynamic new body of work.
 Mongrain, a self-proclaimed beneficiary of the skills imparted by the Italian masters, is an artist who has taken every opportunity to contemplate the secrets of Italian glassblowing.
 Over the course of his career, Mongrain spent thousands of hours making goblets and other vessels, practicing traditional Italian methods, until he attained spectacular proficiency.
 Additionally, this busy artist has worked for Dale Chihuly for the last 24 years and currently serves as his lead gaffer.
 Stroemple is internationally recognized for his contemporary art collection, which, in part, documents the Studio Glass movement in the Pacific Northwest.
 He has a special interest in fostering creative relationships with artists, and his collaboration with James Mongrain is true to form.
 He describes their relationship as exceptional.

-Ispirazione: James Mongrain in the George R. Stroemple Collection includes over 130 unique artistic works and covers a series of four collections— the Adriatico series, as well as Atlantis, Poseidon, and Arcobaleno, complimented by more than 100 of the vintage Venetian pieces which inspired Mongrain's new and dynamic work.
+Ispirazione: James Mongrain in the George R. Stroemple Collection included over 130 unique artistic works and covered a series of four collections— the Adriatico series, as well as Atlantis, Poseidon, and Arcobaleno, complemented by more than 100 of the vintage Venetian pieces which inspired Mongrain's new and dynamic work.